This is the 2026-2027 catalog. If you began in another year, you may need a different catalog.

 Focuses on leadership best practices and the interpersonal processes and structural characteristics that influence the effectiveness of teams.
 Emphasis will be placed on leadership models, principles of team building, group dynamics, problem solving, and crisis management in cybersecurity issues.
 Course will include case studies of modern security incidents.

 CYB 765.
-Cybersecurity Management.
+Security Program Management.
 3 Credits.

 CYB 770.
 Security Architecture.
 3 Credits.

 Focuses on security architectures for the protection of information systems and data.
-Students completing this course can identify potential vulnerabilities in system architectures and design secure architectures.
-Topics include common enterprise and security architectures and their key design elements, such as secure cloud computing and virtualization infrastructures.
+Master identifying potential vulnerabilities in system architectures and design robust, secure architectures tailored to specific applications.
+Topics include common enterprise and security architectures, secure cloud computing, virtualization platforms, and the application of industry standards like the Zero Trust model.

 P: CYB 703.

 CYB 775.
-Applied Cryptography.
+Advanced Cryptography.
 3 Credits.

 P: CYB 710.